tomaszmichalak/experience-manager-learn.en/help/aem-target-personalization/personalization-use-case-3.md

 seo-description: An end-to-end tutorial showing how to create and deliver personalized experience using Adobe Experience Manager and Adobe Target.
 In this tutorial, you will also learn about different personas involved in the end to end process and how they collaborate with each other
 ---

-# Personalization using Visual Experience Composer {#personalization-using-visual-experience-composer}
+# Personalization using Visual Experience Composer

 In the previous chapter, we learned how to create an activity to redirect your site pages that's hosted on AEM to a new page using Adobe Target.